-Engagement partners did not verify that an understanding of procedures required under current audit standards and an understanding of the recent business situation at audited companies had been reflected in audit plans.
+(2)Engagement partners did not verify that an understanding of procedures required under current audit standards and an understanding of the recent business situation at audited companies had been reflected in audit plans.
 Their verification of the adequacy of audit evidence and engagement documentation was also insufficient.
-Furthermore, because partners and professional staff who work with engagement partners had experience of audit work at large-sized audit firms and had spent many years working on current audit engagement, and because there was low awareness of the need for partners to check the engagement documentation produced by other partners, a critical stance was lacking.
-As a result, reviews of audit documentation were inadequate.
+Furthermore, because partners and professional staff who work with engagement partners had experience of audit work at large-sized audit firms and had spent many years working on current audit engagements, and because there was low awareness of the need for partners to check the engagement documentation were inadequate.
 For example, audit procedures to appropriately deal with risks were not performed and sufficient appropriate audit evidence was not obtained.

-(Quality Control Standards Committee Statement No. 1, paragraphs 31, A30, and A31; Auditing Standards Committee Statement No. 220, paragraphs 15 and 16)
+(Quality Control Standards Committee Statement No. 1, paragraphs 31, A30, and A31; Auditing

+Standards Committee Statement No. 220, paragraphs 15 and 16)